 The Easy Way to Know Your 1988 Dime Value

-Most 1988 dimes remain face value finds, but exceptional survivors tell a different story.
-Full bands on the torch reverse—sharp, unbroken horizontal lines—separate common pieces from premium specimens that dealers actively pursue.
+Most 1988 dimes remain face-value finds, but exceptional survivors tell a very different story.
+Full Bands (FB) on the torch reverse — meaning sharp, completely separated horizontal lines with no merging — separates common pieces from the premium specimens dealers actively seek.

-Our CoinValueChecker App instantly analyzes these nuances through your smartphone camera, comparing your specimen against real-time auction records and dealer inventory to reveal its true market position.
+Our CoinValueChecker App instantly analyzes these nuances through your smartphone camera, comparing your specimen against real-time auction records to reveal its true market position.

 1988 Dime Value Guides

-Three distinct categories emerged from U.S. mints in 1988:
+Three distinct varieties came from U.S. mints in 1988:

-Philadelphia and Denver strikes fueled everyday commerce across regional Federal Reserve districts, while San Francisco’s proof production catered exclusively to numismatic demand.
+Philadelphia and Denver strikes fueled everyday commerce across regional Federal Reserve districts.
+San Francisco’s proof production served only the numismatic market and was never intended for circulation.

 1988-P Dime Value